-We accept donations of food no longer needed by the food industry, most often due to surplus or sales standards.
-Much of the food we accept is blemished or close-dated such that it no longer meets customer expectations, but if handled appropriately, is completely safe for consumption.
+We accept donations of food or other non-food items no longer needed by the food industry, most often due to surplus or sales standards.
+Much of the food we accept is either over ordered or mis-shipped, or blemished or close-dated such that it no longer meets customer expectations.
+If handled appropriately, these items are normally still completely safe for consumption.

 There are tax incentives for donating, too!
 The PATH Act of 2015 makes the tax deductions for donated food simple, standardized, and permanent.
-Included in these changes is a permanent extension of relevant tax benefits to both C and non-C corporations, and an adjusted benefit cap of 15% of gross income for charitable donations of food.
-The Greater Cleveland Food Bank will track your donations and provide you with the receipts you’ll need.
-Talk to your tax advisor to learn more about your eligibility.
+The Greater Cleveland Food Bank will track your donations and provide you with the receipts that you’ll need.
+Talk to your tax advisor to learn more about your eligibility for these tax benefits.

 Food safety is the Greater Cleveland Food Bank’s primary concern.
 Every donated item that arrives at our AIB-audited facility is checked to make sure it meets our standards for distribution.
 Working with guidelines from the USDA, FDA, Feeding America, and more, we are able to safely give out donated food—even products deemed unsuitable for the grocery sales floor!

 In addition to our culture of food safety, federal law provides robust protections for donors under the Bill Emerson Good Samaritan Act of 1996.
 This law sets a liability floor of gross negligence or intentional misconduct for persons who donate grocery products, and protects donors from liability when donating apparently wholesome food in good faith.

 Our staff is available to work with you to help take care of your donation.
 From one-time donations to recurring food recovery operations, we’ll help you implement the program that works best for you and your business!